 Honestly, I’m not really into it, so I’m just gonna write briefly.
 Write the first entry on the bottom of each column, according to the day.
 Stack the next entries on top of the next, forming word towers or something (can you sense my lack of enthusiasm?)

 Maybe there are 3 small-win entries on Monday, 6 on Tuesday, 3 on Wednesday, yadda yadda.
 After 3 days, we can start plotting a graph using the peaks.
 Continue plotting for the rest of the week.
 Voila, it would look something like this:

 Then, for the next week, repeat the word towers thing.
 However, do NOT wipe out last week’s graph.
 This allows us to compare and keep the feeling of momentum.
 Mood boosters, blah blah blah.
 For your reference, here’s a roughly sketched example:

 The small wins graph method needs work.
 I stopped using it a while ago.
 It was only included in this article because…well, maybe (just maybe) it would work for a small number of people.

 It was a great mood booster in the beginning but became more and more cumbersome as the weeks pass.
 You are welcome to try it, though.
 If you manage to find some improvements, do email me, yeah?

-I highly recommend using both methods 1 (habit tracking whiteboard) and 2 (gratitude journal whiteboard).
+I highly recommend using both methods 1 (habit tracker whiteboard) and 2 (gratitude journal whiteboard).
 By that, I mean both at the same time.
 Get two 24 x 35-inch whiteboards.
-More, if you want to use the habit tracking method more thoroughly.
+More, if you want to use the habit tracker method more thoroughly.